future-proof-iot/RIOT-rs/book/src/tooling/coap.md

 ## Security

-The CoAP stack is configured with an access policy, which is evaluated before the handler receives the request.
+The CoAP stack is configured with server and client policies.

-Furthermore, the CoAP communication is secured using mechanisms for symmetric encryption, key exchange and authentication.
+The security mechanisms used depend on those selected in the policies.

 At this stage, RIOT-rs uses three pieces of security components:
 OSCORE (for symmetric encryption), EDHOC (for key exchange) and ACE (for authentication).

-Alternatives are possible (for instance DTLS, TLS, IPsec or link-layer encryption) but are currently not implemented / not yet supported in RIOT-rs.

-#### Rationale for OSCORE/EDHOC/ACE

 OSCORE/EDHOC/ACE were chosen first because they scale down well to the smallest devices, and because they